Ann Schutt-AinéAnn’s bio

-Dr. Brown is an international health specialist, with extensive experience in confronting the health needs of developing countries.
+Dr. Brown is an international health specialist, with extensive experience in the health needs of low-income countries.
 His principal areas of expertise are in reproductive health and AIDS prevention.
-Dr. Brown served most recently as Director, Health Equity, the Rockefeller Foundation, which supported public-private partnerships to accelerate the development of drugs, vaccines, and microbicides for neglected diseases, including AIDS prevention.
-Dr. Brown received an M.D. from the University of Toronto, and a Masters degree in Public Health from Harvard University.
+Brown served most recently as Director of Health Equity at the Rockefeller Foundation.
+He served as Special Advisor in Population to the President of the Canadian International Development Agency, and helped establish Canada’s development assistance program in population and reproductive health.
+Previously, he served as Director of Population and Health Sciences at the International Development Research Centre in Ottawa, and as Vice President of International Programs at the Population Council, New York, a position he held for over 20 years.
+Brown received an M.D. from the University of Toronto, and a Masters degree in Public Health from Harvard University.
 He has worked in Haiti, Tunisia and Morocco.
-He served as Special Advisor in Population to the President of the Canadian International Development Agency, and helped establish Canada’s development assistance program in population and reproductive health.
-He subsequently served as Director, Population and Health Sciences, at the International Development Research Centre in Ottawa.
-Dr. Brown was then appointed Vice President, International Programs, at the Population Council, New York.
-He served for over two decades in this position, building an extensive international research, training, and technical assistance program in Africa, Asia, the Middle East, and Latin America.
-Under his leadership, new research programs were created in gender and development, AIDS and other sexually transmitted infections, microbicides, and maternal mortality.

 Beverly Winikoff, Founding MemberBeverly’s bio

-Beverly Winikoff, M.D., M.P.H., President, Gynuity Health Projects.
-Before beginning work on Gynuity, Dr. Winikoff was employed for 25 years at the Population Council where she was Director for Reproductive Health and a Senior Medical Associate.
+Beverly Winikoff, M.D., M.P.H., is the President and Founder of Gynuity Health Projects.
+Prior to founding Gynuity in 2003, Winikoff was employed for 25 years at the Population Council where she was Director for Reproductive Health and a Senior Medical Associate.
 She developed and managed the Council’s Ebert Program on Critical Issues in Reproductive Health, including work on Safe Motherhood, prevention of STDs/AIDS, prevention of unsafe abortion, provision of safe abortion care, and improving postpartum care for mothers and babies.
 Prior to joining the Council in 1978, she was Assistant Director for Health Sciences, The Rockefeller Foundation.
 Her work has focused on issues of reproductive choice, contraception, abortion, and women’s health.
 Dr. Winikoff graduated from Harvard University magna cum laude, earned her M.D. degree from New York University and her M.P.H. degree from the Harvard School of Public Health.
 She has served on numerous boards of directors including the Reproductive Health Technologies Project (founding member), Physicians for Reproductive Choice and Health (PRCH, founding member), the National Family Planning and Reproductive Health Association (NFPRHA), the National Abortion Federation, The MediTeam Trust in South Africa, The Society of Family Planning, and Medicines360.
 Dr. Winikoff received the Carl S. Schultz Award from the American Public Health Association in 2007 and the Irvin M. Cushner Lectureship award from the Association for Reproductive Health Professionals in 2009.
 Dr. Winikoff is also a Professor of Clinical Population and Family Health at the Mailman School of Public Health, Columbia University in New York.